-Author and Keynote Speaker on Marketing, Change, and Innovation
+Author and Keynote Speaker on Marketing, Change & Innovation

 In the early 90's, René Boender started his own successful agency: BBCW.
-After ten more years in business he then started to give talks at international conferences and worked as a guest lecturer - and he continues to be involved in several high profile projects.
+After ten more years in business he then started to give talks at international conferences - and worked as a guest lecturer - and continues to be involved in innumerable high profile projects.

-From 2012 - 2014, René Boender was named the best foreign speaker in the USA with his keynote “The Chance to Change is now.”
-As the author of the bestselling Great to Cool René Boender shares his knowledge, his experience and vision.
-He focuses on increasing business happiness and believes that everything hinges on the power of communication.
-Furthermore, he is an expert on ‘Generation Z’ and published a best-selling book on this target group, which made it to number one on the top 100 management books list - twice!
+From 2012 to 2014, René Boender was named the Best Foreign Speaker in the USA with his keynote “The Chance to Change is now.”
+As the author of the best-selling Great to Cool - René Boender shares his knowledge, his experiences and vision.
+He focuses on increasing business happiness - and believes that everything hinges on the power of communication.
+Furthermore, he is an expert on Gen Z and published a best-selling book on this target group, which made it to number one on the Top 100 Management Books list - twice!
 Again a big success, René Boender’s third book, Cool is Hot, also rose to number one!

-René’s professional vision and energetic communication skills enable him to give exciting talks and connect with his audience.
+René is an innovator with professional vision and energetic communication skills - that enable him to give exciting talks and connect with his audience.
 René Boender speaks on various topics.
-He looks at the way one deals with difficulties and helps you to start with yourself and take the reins.
+He looks at the way one deals with difficulties - and helps you to start with yourself and take the reins.
 His keynotes are about pushing boundaries and the courage to change.

 Dean of Boston College’s Carroll School of Management, Speaker on Innovation & Leadership